learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/github-and-git-ii/LECTURE.md

 ```

 ###WORKFLOW
-Once you have your project created, have a github repository created, and set up the directory on your computer to point to that location on github, all you need to remember is:
+Once you have your project created, have a GitHub repository created, and set up the directory on your computer to point to that location on GitHub, all you need to remember is:

 * git add file_name
 * git commit -m "commit message"